mikaelpatel/Arduino-Shell/README.md

 ```
  `x?
 ```
-It is a short hand for:
+It is short hand for:
 ```
  `x@.
 ```

 ### Blocks

 Code blocks have the following form `{ code-block }`.
-They begin with left curley bracket and end with a right curley bracket.
 When the script is executed the address of the block is pushed on the parameter stack.
 The block can be executed with the instruction _x_.
 ```
  { code-block } x